 5. Spacing Issues

-Spacing is a gigantic problem that is easy to run into while writing a paper.
+Spacing is a gigantic problem that is easy to run into while writing an essay.
 Many students depend on copy/pasting information into their articles, but once you do that, it can damage the spacing that you have set up in your paper.

 Bottom line, your spacing should only change when the change is required based on instructions from your professor.
 Otherwise, your spacing should remain consistent throughout your paper.

 Correct comma usage is imperative.
 Commas can change the flow and style of your writing.
 If you are not using commas correctly, they can even create run-on sentences in your writing.
 My best tip for comma usage is to use a grammar checker like Grammarly and to read your paper aloud.

 By reading your paper aloud, you can see where pauses in the paragraphs would naturally go which will help you place commas better.
 Of course, you also want to use checkers like Grammarly because reading your paper aloud does not always help you place commas correctly.

 7. Correct Usage Of Jargon